Setting the XML Declaration With CMarkup

 xml.SetDoc( strDecl + "\r\n" + xml.GetDoc() );

-The most efficient way to add the XML declaration to the beginning of the existing document is with InsertNode and specifying only the data that goes inside the processing instruction (by the way, it adds the CRLF automatically, see Node Methods in CMarkup).
+The most efficient way to add the XML declaration to the beginning of the existing document is with InsertNode and specifying only the data that goes inside the processing instruction (by the way, it adds the end of line automatically, see Node Methods in CMarkup).

 CString strDeclData = "xml version=\"1.0\" encoding=\"UTF-8\"";